 To reduce the amount of damage done to your property and the upstairs property, it’s essential to communicate to the owner the significance of using these emergency tips:

-• Remove excess water from the unit: Excess water could cause mold damage to the property.
-Strategic Claim Consultants has a dependable restoration company specializing in water remediation and can quickly remove the water from the property.
+- Remove excess water from the unit: Excess water could cause mold damage to the property.
+Strategic Claim Consultants is a dependable restoration company specializing in water remediation and can quickly remove water from the property.

 Review your insurance policies and condo laws